mrcoven94/spot/README.md

 # Spot - AI Admin Interface

-An intelligent administrative interface powered by AI.

 ## Project Overview

 The AI Admin Interface is a cutting-edge solution designed to streamline administrative tasks using artificial intelligence.
 This project leverages Next.js to create a responsive and efficient web application that enhances productivity and decision-making processes.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started